TanStack/router/docs/guide/code-splitting.md

 ### Using the TanStack Router framework adapters `lazy` wrapper

-Regardless of framework, if a route component has a static `preload` method attached to it, the Router will preload it when the route is matched with the `onLoad` option.
+Regardless of framework, if a route component has a static `preload` method attached to it, the Router will preload it when the route is matched with the `loader` option.

 If we were to **set this up manually** (so... don't do this) in React, it would look something like this: